Cheers to another week! I trust you are all keeping warm and safe.

 Here is my disclaimer: This week’s blog is in no way intended to dissuade anyone from puzzling.
 In fact, the intention is to share some of our pains and offer solutions. 😊

-I was working on a puzzle last week and I realized my elbows were sore and blistered.
+Last week, while working on a unique puzzle, I realized my elbows were sore and blistered.
 I also knew they were sore from leaning on my table when I puzzle.
 I wondered how many other people suffered from “puzzle ailments” and what they do to work through them.

 I posted the question online and was amused by the responses.
 Sometimes you want to know that you are not alone. 😊